Caution – Reform ahead for Newfoundland and Labrador automobile insurance

 While Section B coverage is still optional, the Act now makes it mandatory for an insured with Section B coverage to apply for accident benefits following an accident.
-In effect, Section B now becomes primary insurance while other private insurance coverage becomes excess insurance.
 The Act now expressly provides that accident benefits received by a plaintiff, or to which the plaintiff remains entitled, are deductible from a damage award.

 The Act also introduces standardized protocols for treatment of common injuries such as sprains, strains and whiplash so accident victims can seek immediate treatment, without prior approval of the insurer.

 The Act also attempts to streamline the adjustment and settlement processes for bodily injury claims.
 Features of the new process include: